 Preparing your own baby food is easy and saves you money.

-All you need is to do is elbow grease by mashing the food or use a handy small blender to puree the food.
+All you need is elbow grease by mashing the food or using a handy small blender to puree the food.

 Food preparation is just simple.